p-org/peasy-ide-vscode/Docs/docs/trace-visualizer/feature_motifs.md

   <h2>Motifs</h2>
 </div>

-Finally, let's discuss one of the most valuable features: motifs!
+Now, let's discuss one of the most valuable features: motifs!
 Motifs provide P developers with a means to search for specific communication patterns within the graph.
 These patterns can greatly assist in debugging sessions, helping developers understand how the machines are interacting with each other.

 **Default Motifs**